KristopherManalo/KristopherManalo/README.md

 ## Kristopher Manalo
-First-year student at University of California, San Diego, majoring in Computer Engineering
+Second-year student at University of California, San Diego, majoring in Computer Engineering